Asso-MO5/virtual_micral_n/BUILD.md

 `make install` can be used to place the needed files for a package in the `install_dir` folder at project's root.

+There's a problem with SDL2 trying to install its tools somewhere.
+At the moment, a way to allow it to be placed somewhere we don't care of is to use `-DCMAKE_INSTALL_PREFIX` to point somewhere.

 ## Externals

 The external dependencies are located in the `extern/` sub-folder and rely on *git submodules*.